-Readers asked me several times to help solve the problem of displaying computers in a network environment on the latest Windows 10 builds.
-Indeed, in the latest releases Windows 10 not showing up neighboring computers in the workgroup.
-Let’s see how to fix LAN Network Discovery in Windows 10 1709 and 1803.
+I received several emails from readers asking me to help solving the problem of displaying computers in a network environment on the latest Windows 10 builds.
+Indeed, there are device network discovery problems in the latest releases of Windows 10: you can’t see other computers on network, or your Windows 10 is not showing up in Workgroup.
+Let’s see how to fix Network Discovery on the latest Windows 10 builds (up to 1909).

-You can see the list of computers in the networked environment in the Explorer or with the command:
+You can see the list of computers in the network environment in the File Explorer or with the command:

-Go to the section Control Panel\ All Control Panel Items\ Network and Sharing Center\ Advanced sharing settings.
-Make sure that in the current network profile section the following options checked:
+Advanced sharing settings.
+Make sure that in the Private network profile section the following options checked:

-Then go to Settings -> Network and Internet -> Ethernet (if you are connected to a local network through a wireless connection, select Wi-Fi).
+Then go to Settings -> Network and Internet -> Ethernet (or select Wi-Fi, if you are connected to a local network through a wireless connection).
 Click the network icon and verify that the Make this PC discoverable option is enabled.

 netsh advfirewall firewall set rule group="Network Discovery" new enable=Yes

-In some cases, Windows computer may not be displayed in the network environment due to incorrect settings of the workgroup.
+In some cases, Windows computer may not be displayed in the network environment due to incorrect workgroup settings.
 Try to re-add this computer to the workgroup.
 Go to the Control Panel -> System and Security -> System -> Change Settings -> Network ID.

 In the Join Domain or Workgroup Wizard that opens, select: This computer is part of a business network -> My company uses a network without a domain -> enter your workgroup name.
 After that, you need to restart the computer.

-If after rebooting the computer appeared in a network environment, but you can’t access it, check the network type on your computer.
+If after rebooting the computer appeared in a network environment, but you can’t access it, check the network profile type (location) on your computer.
 Most likely your local network was recognized as Public.
-You need to change the network type to Private.
-To do this, open Settings -> Network and Internet -> Status -> Homegroup.
+You need to change the network location to Private.
+To do this, open the Settings -> Network and Internet -> Status -> Homegroup.

-Click Change network location, then in the dialog with the text “Do you want to allow your PC to be discoverable by other PCs and devices on this network?
-We recommend allowing this on your home and work network, but not public ones” Select Yes.
+Click Change network location, then select “Yes” in the dialog box “Do you want to allow your PC to be discoverable by other PCs and devices on this network?
+We recommend allowing this on your home and work network, but not public ones”.

-Open the Network and verify that you are now seeing the neighboring computers.
+Open the Network and verify that you are now seeing the neighboring Windows computers.

 If these tips did not help, and the computers in the workgroup are still not displayed, try to reset the network settings (Settings -> Network and Internet -> Status -> Network Reset).